 Step 5 – Next, pour the yellow water from the pitcher into the bowl.
 Be careful not to get any water into the glass.

 Step 6 – Look through the side of the bowl and make some observations.
 How many different colors do you see?
 Is this different than what you originally started with?
 What color is the water in the bowl?
 What about the water in the glass?
 Why is some of the water green?
+Find out the answer in the how does this experiment work section below.

 What do you think will happen if you remove the glass from the bowl?
 Write down your hypothesis (prediction) and then test to see if you were right!